 The make and model information must be clearly stated on your proof of purchase, otherwise, we are unable to process your application.

-As the Government of Yukon, we must confirm that the product has been paid for before we can issue a incentive cheque.
+As the Government of Yukon, we must confirm that the product has been paid for before we can issue an incentive cheque.
 The only way we can confirm payment for a product is that it be clearly stated on the receipt, invoice or proof of purchase.
 Without this confirmation we are unable to process your application.

 Government of Yukon financial procedures require that the only person who can receive the incentive cheque is the person who paid for the product or project.
-Therefore, the name is on the proof of purchase must match the name on the signed application form.
+Therefore, the name on the proof of purchase must match the name on the signed application form.

 As per section 3.6 of the Yukon Building Standards Act: No person shall install or modify a heating device, a fuel tank or a chimney, unless the installation or modification is authorized by a valid permit.